 Consumer styles help companies pinpoint consumer types that use their products and where they can be found.
 By looking at shopping preferences, technology usage, health habits, personality traits, and “green” attitudes, a set number of consumer styles can be identified to help businesses target their ideal customers.

-The Traditional Consumer is a saver rather than a spender.
+The traditional consumer is a saver rather than a spender.

 These frugal consumers are most interested in the lowest prices and the best bargains on the things they need.
 They rarely make impulse purchases.

 Making up 14% of global consumers, this segment has an average income of $32,776 and an average age of 38.
 This future-focused group is 52% female.
-They’re saving up for travel adventures and therefore cautious with their money.
+They’re saving up for travel adventures and are cautious with their money.

 This segment isn’t particularly brand loyal.
-They’re more interested in getting the most value for the money.
-This means that this segment might be a good target for new brands with competitively priced products.
+They’re more interested in getting the most value for the money; this means that this segment might be a good target for new brands with competitively priced products.